NCP's Prachanda-led faction expels PM Oli from party's general membership | Politics

-The ruling Nepal Communist Party's splinter faction led by Pushpa Kamal Dahal 'Prachanda' on Sunday expelled Prime Minister K P Sharma Oli from the party's general membership.
+Prime Minister K P Sharma Oli was expelled from the primary membership of the Nepal Communist Party by the splinter faction led by Pushpa Kamal Dahal 'Prachanda' on Sunday for alleged anti-party activities, further intensifying the infighting within the ruling party.

-The decision to remove Oli from the party's general membership was taken at the Standing Committee meeting of the faction led by former prime ministers Prachanda and Madhav Kumar Nepal after Oli failed to produce explanation to his recent moves as sought by party leadership, sources said.
+The decision was taken at the Standing Committee meeting of the faction led by former prime ministers Prachanda and Madhav Kumar Nepal in Parisdanda in Koteshwor after Oli failed to give explanation to his recent moves as sought by party leadership, said Ganesh Shah, a senior standing committee member of the party.

-Earlier in December, the splinter group had removed Oli, one of the two chairmen of the ruling party, as the party chair.
+Earlier in December, the splinter group had removed 68-year-old Oli, one of the two chairmen of the ruling party, as the co-chair.
 Madhav Nepal was named as the party's second chairman.
 Prachanda is the first chairman of the party.

 The Prachanda-led faction on January 15 sought clarification from Oli alleging that he was carrying out activities that go against the party's policies.
-The faction decided to strip Oli off even from the ordinary membership of the party after he chose not to furnish any clarification, party sources said.
+The faction decided to remove Oli even from the ordinary membership of the party after he chose not to furnish any clarification, party sources said.

 Oli had been accused of violating party statute by the splinter group.